What makes Teen Treks different?

 Do I need to bring a passport?

-Passports are only required for treks in Europe.
-For treks crossing the US/Canada border, you’ll need a copy of your birth certificate or passport (if you have one).
+Passports are only required for treks in Canada and Europe.
 Other photo IDs, including school IDs and learners’ permits, are helpful.

 When should I apply?